wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 caused the transition into the transient state.
 In addition, such event is only logically completed, when the state moves out of the transient state.

+4. The handlers for external events all share the same common prologue and epilogue.
+In the prologue, the line object and the block state is obtained.
+The CPU is notified of the external events by calling `snoopInvalidation()`, which just creates an event object of type `Inv` for each CPU registered in the L1 cache during `init()`, and sends these objects to the CPU.
+The epilogue code just does some simple maintenance work, and destroys the event object, as the object is always fully processed by the handler.
+We do not repeatedly discuss the common prologue and epilogue in the following sections.

 Four external requests are handled by the L1 cache: `Fetch`, which does not change the current state, and just requires a copy of the block to be sent down; `Inv`, which just invalidates the block, if it is not in exclusive state (used for invalidating shared copies when a sharer requests exclusive ownership); `ForceInv`,